defold/doc/docs/en/shared/install.md

 ## Install an old version

+### From Defold GitHub release page

+Every stable version of Defold is also [released on GitHub](https://github.com/defold/defold/releases).

 ### From Defold download page

 You can download and install old editor versions using the following link pattern: